mlubin/PajaritoSupplement/awsscripts/README.md

 Install several Python 2.7 packages on your own system to enable interfacing with AWS:
  * If you do not already have the Python package manager `pip` installed, install it by following the instructions [on the pip website](https://pip.pypa.io/en/latest/installing.html)
- * Install Paramiko and Boto python packages with `sudo pip install paramiko` and `sudo pip install boto`.
+ * Install Paramiko and Boto python packages with `sudo pip install paramiko` and `sudo pip install boto` (may need to install `build-essential libssl-dev libffi-dev python3-dev` first).
 The `paramiko` package dependencies `ecdsa` and `pycrypto` should be automatically installed; if they are not follow the additional [paramiko installation instructions](http://www.paramiko.org/installing.html)

 ## Configuring an AWS account